Ericusick/Chest_X-Ray-Image_Classification/README.md

 ### Data Imbalance

 Upon further inspection of the datasets we found that there is a severe class imbalance within the train set and test set.
 Where the images of pneumonia is over saturated in comparison to the normal cases.
-Which can result in skew result from the image classification models.
+Which can skew the results for our image classification models.

 __Train Set: Skewed in the direction of pneumonia __